-Module SWT-FSE-B Foundations of Software Enginee-6 ECTS / 180 h
+Module SWT-FSE-B Foundations of Software Engineering

 Foundations of Software Engineering

 This module teaches the foundations of software engineering that are applicable to various kinds of software systems - from information systems to embedded systems.
 It focusses on technologies, notations and processes for system specification, design, implementation, and verification and validation.